How to Spot Original Toys

 Quick Answer

-A real NeeDoh should usually have clear NeeDoh branding, Schylling manufacturer details, proper packaging, and a squishy texture that feels soft, doughy, and controlled - not sticky, oily, chemical-smelling, or cheaply foamy.
+A real NeeDoh should usually have clear NeeDoh branding, Schylling manufacturer details, proper packaging, and a squishy texture that feels soft, doughy, and controlled, not sticky, oily, chemical-smelling, or cheaply foamy.

 Look for: